 "It will be an important step, I hope, but not yet the final result," Fabius said.

-which have plagued negotiations for the past two decades, including how to review progress in slashing greenhouse gas emissions.
+The success of the talks, involving 195 nations, was expected to hinge on whether agreement can be reached on several key issues which have plagued negotiations for the past two decades, including how to review progress in slashing greenhouse gas emissions.

 Jennifer Morgan, climate analyst at the Washington-based World Resources Institute, said the talks had reached the stage of the "dirty work" of negotiating.